Navigating the Complexities of RFI RFQ: A Comprehensive Guide for Businesses

 Practical Implementation: Your Next Steps

-If you're optimizing your RFI/RFQ processes, here's the tactical sequence we recommend:
+If you're optimizing your RFI/RFQ processes, here's a tactical sequence:

 Week 1: Audit your current process

-• Review your last 10 RFI/RFQ documents for structural clarity using the frameworks in this guide
+• Review your recent RFI/RFQ documents for structural clarity

 • Survey recent vendors about document quality (you'll get honest feedback from non-selected vendors)